 - The MDA Mattie Fund is established, bringing in millions of dollars to fund research efforts in childhood neuromuscular diseases, like the one that affected Mattie and his siblings.

 - U.S. Congressional Resolution #695 recognizes Mattie with honor, achievement, and contribution to our world, and a flag is flown over the U.S. Capitol in honor o f Mattie’s service and commitment to personal and world peace.

 - Mattie is awarded MDA’s Lifetime Contribution Award and is recognized with the MDA Most Effective Youth Ambassador Resolution.

 - Mattie is honored posthumously with the NuSkin Force for Good Lifetime Achievement Award.

-- The entire 2004 National MDA Labor Day Telethon is dedicated to Mattie, the MDA National Goodwill Ambassador.
+- The entire 2004 National MDA Labor Day Telethon is dedicated to Mattie, their three-term MDA National Goodwill Ambassador.